Analysis | Trump’s campaign ends as his first one began, surrounded by outcasts and cranks

 His candidacy didn’t gain traction at first.
 It wasn’t until his comments about immigrants from Mexico spurred a broad backlash from his business partners, generating enormous media attention on the subject, that he rose to the top of the primary polls.
 Even as he maintained that position, though, it seemed unlikely that he would win the nomination, particularly given his habit of saying things that played well with a base tuned to conservative media but not to the Republican establishment.

 The result was that Trump’s campaign was as motley a crew even as the general election approached as it was at its outset.
 His campaign chairman was Paul Manafort, a guy whose connections to dubious international actors had pushed him outside of Republican circles.
-His advisory team on foreign policy was a grab-bag of names, including a guy whose credentials included a mention of participating in model U.N.
+Trump’s advisory team on foreign policy was a grab bag of names, including a guy whose credentials included a mention of participating in model United Nations.
 Shortly before the election, Trump hired the head of the hard-right website Breitbart to guide his strategy.

 Trump pitched this reliance on outsiders as a strength, a sign that he wasn’t beholden to the swamp.
-But for most of the time that he was running, he had no choice.
-More traditional campaign staffers and advisers were either lined up with his opponents or viewed him as too toxic to support.
+But for most of the time he was running, he had no choice.
+More traditional campaign staff members and advisers were either lined up with his opponents or viewed him as too toxic to support.

 Then he won.
 In short order, much of the establishment fell in line.
 Trump’s continued political strength with Republican voters meant that the party establishment was eventually subsumed into the MAGA world.
 By his fourth year in office, Trump’s senior team was mostly, if not exclusively, loyal to him.

 As the 2020 election approached, the Trump reelection campaign and the party began preparing for potential legal fights after Nov.
 3, standard practice in a presidential contest.
-After polls closed, it soon became apparent that Trump was unlikely to win a second term in office, though the race was close enough in enough states to introduce some uncertainty.
+After polls closed, it soon became apparent that Trump was unlikely to win a second term in office, though the race was close enough in enough states to introduce uncertainty.
 The campaign and the party deployed lawyers to try to either flummox vote-counting in states trending toward the Democratic nominee, former vice president Joe Biden, or to bolster Trump’s totals in places where he trailed.

 It didn’t take long for that effort to come up short.
-But Trump had spent most of the year insisting that any loss must be a function of fraud, so he began pushing the idea that the election had been stolen in earnest.
+But Trump had spent most of the year insisting that any loss must be a function of fraud, so he began pushing in earnest the idea that the election had been stolen.
 Law firms working for his cause began to drop off the case, both because their long-shot efforts had fizzled and out of concern about being associated with Trump’s increasingly flailing efforts.

 On Nov.
 14, a week after the race was called for Biden, Trump announced that his legal team had been narrowed to what the attorneys on it would later refer to as an “elite strike force.”

-This was to a campaign legal effort what Roger Stone, the model U.N. guy and Trump’s first campaign manager Corey Lewandowski were to a presidential campaign: what was left when the establishment turned its back.
+This was to a campaign legal effort what Roger Stone, the model U.N. guy and Trump’s first campaign manager, Corey Lewandowski, were to a presidential campaign: What was left when the establishment turned its back.
 Just as the political world had been skeptical of Trump, the legal world came to be.

 Since Trump announced the team above, the elite strike force has not comported itself particularly well.